Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Comparison to earlier mass-transfer frameworks

-In this section, we systematically compare the GeMT-model to the $\delta$-function \citep{2009ApJ...702.1387S} and the emt \citep{hamers2021multiple} models; to our knowledge, these three frameworks are the only ones that describe secular orbital evolution due to non-conservative MT in eccentric binaries.
-We adopt isotropic re-emission as the fiducial orbital AML mode for this comparison.
-However, we emphasize that the ad hoc extension of the emt-model to the non-conservative case does not account for the effects of AML on the evolution of the orbital elements; in this model, the orbital evolution is independent of the AML-parameter $\gamma$, and thus we cannot adopt any specific AML mode.
+In this section, we systematically compare the GeMT model to the $\delta$-function \citep{2009ApJ...702.1387S} and the emt \citep{2021MNRAS.502.4479H} models; to our knowledge, these three frameworks are the only ones that describe secular orbital evolution due to nonconservative MT in eccentric binaries.
+We adopt isotropic reemission as the fiducial orbital AML mode for this comparison.
+However, we emphasize that the ad hoc extension of the emt model to the nonconservative case does not account for the effects of AML on the evolution of the orbital elements; in this model, the orbital evolution is independent of the AML-parameter $\gamma$, and thus we cannot adopt any specific AML mode.
+Moreover, the $\delta$-function model does not conserve orbital AM in the limit of conservative MT (see Sect.
+7.3 and Appendix D in \citetalias{2025arXiv250905243P}), yet since these equations have been used in the literature \citep[e.g.,][]{2007ApJ...667.1170S,2009ApJ...702.1387S,2025ApJ...983...39R} as such, we apply them here without the proper normalization factor.
 We organize the comparison into circular and eccentric cases in Sects.~\ref{subsec:circular_orbits_2} and \ref{subsec:eccentric_orbits_2}, respectively.